Argonne researcher and his colleagues receive best paper prizeNovember 21, 2013

 Results show that the new implementation, called FASTr (for filter active-set trust-region solver) outperforms filterSQP, a popular software package developed by Fletcher and Leyffer for solving nonlinear programming problems.
 The researchers attribute this improvement in part to the fact that the nonmonotonicity of FASTr allows more steps to be accepted, even far from the solution, resulting in faster convergence.

-The award-winning paper can be found on the web: Chungen Shen, S. Leyffer, and R. Fletcher, “A nonmonotone filter method for nonlinear optimization,” Computational Optimization and Applications (2013) 56:503-506.
+The award-winning paper “A nonmonotone filter method for nonlinear optimization,” Computational Optimization and Applications (2013) 56:503-506, is available on the web.